-For example, if you’re selling baby headwraps your cost of goods sold could include things like fabric, sewing materials, and the wages of the employees who put it all together.
+For example, if you’re selling baby headwraps your cost of goods sold (COGS) could include raw materials like fabric, sewing materials, as well as direct labor—the wages of the employees who put it all together.

 Things that aren’t included in cost of goods sold?
 Any other operating expense or indirect costs such as taxes, rent, insurance, and professional services.